 Dr Stephen Mandal EurGeol MIAI PGeo

-He is a professional member of the Institute of Archaeologists of Ireland, the Institute of Geologists of Ireland, and the European Federation of Professional Geologists.
-Stephen served as Vice-Chairperson of the Royal Irish Academy Committee for Archaeology from 2009 to 2014.
+Steve is a professional member of the Institute of Archaeologists of Ireland, the Institute of Geologists of Ireland, and the European Federation of Professional Geologists.
+He served as Vice-Chairperson of the Royal Irish Academy Committee for Archaeology from 2009 to 2014.

 Lisanne O’Loughlin BSc

 Lisanne co-founded Cultural Tourism Ireland and Dig it Kids, and has a flair for bringing archaeology and history to life for all ages.
 Lisanne has an extensive breath of knowledge of Irish history, which has been a lifelong passion, and has worked alongside Irish archaeologists since 2005.